JuliaGraphics/Luxor.jl/docs/src/basics.md

 ![circles](assets/figures/circles.png)

-Or passing through three points:
+Or passing through three points.
+The `center3pts()` function returns the center position and radius of a circle passing through three points:

 ```@example
 using Luxor # hide